merll/docker-map/docs/guide/containers/client.rst

 Applying container maps
 -----------------------
+This section provides some background information of the client functionality.
+The configuration and an example is further described in :ref:`container_maps`.

 Instances of :class:`~dockermap.map.client.MappingDockerClient` are usually created with a map and a client.
 The former is an instance of :class:`~dockermap.map.container.ContainerMap`, the latter is a :class:`~dockermap.map.base.DockerClientWrapper` object.
 Both initializing arguments are however optional and may be